 Generate for pseudo states by patterns

 Generically, GENTRANS generates code for transitions be- tween any vertexes satisfying the constraints described in Section II.
 Table II shows how the transition code generation works.
-The generated code is bounded by the deferral events, active states, and guard checking.
+The generated code is bound by the deferredl events, active states, and guard checking.

 In the first place, the procedure in Table II looks for the composite states sex and sen at the highest level to be exited and entered (Step 1), respectively.
 If the transition t is part of a compound transition (we use the algorithm presented in [11], [12] to compute compound transitions), which involves some junctions, IF-ELSE statements for junctions are generated first (as PSSM says junction is evaluated before any action).
 The composite state is exited by calling the associated exiting region methods (FORK and JOIN for orthogonal regions) in Step 3 and followed by the generated code of transition effects (Step 4 and 5), respectively.
 If the parent state sen of the target vertex vt is a state (composite state), the associated entry is executed (Step 6).
 Entering region methods are then called once the above code completes its execution (Step 7).
 If the